Accelerated Stochastic Algorithms for Convex-Concave Saddle-Point Problems: Strongly Convex : restart scheme and complexity analysis.

 Although the two approaches above work well in Algorithm~\ref{algo:restart_det}, there is one major difficulty that prevents us from extending either of them to the stochastic case.
 Recall from Section~\ref{sec:stoc_oracle} that we only have access to the stochastic gradients of $f$ and $\Phi(\cdot,\cdot)$.
 Therefore, in the first approach, the proximal point $\barx^+$ defined in~\eqref{eq:def_x^+} becomes stochastic, hence the gradient mappings $G_\lambda(\barx)$ and $\barG_\lambda(\barx)$, as well as $x^*_\eta(x)$ (since $x^*_\eta(x)=\barx^+$).
 One of the most natural ways to handle such stochasticity is to let the event in~\eqref{eq:grad_map_norm_uB} hold with high probability (say, no less than $1-\delta/4$), and perform the rest of the analysis by conditioning on this event.
-However, since we only have information about the distributions of $\hat{\nabla} f(x)$ and $\hat{\nabla} \Phi(x,y)$, and the mappings from $\hat{\nabla} f(x)+\hat{\nabla} \Phi(x,y)$ to $\barx^+$, and from $\barx^+$ to $\normt{G_\lambda(\barx)}^2 + \normt{\barG_\lambda(\barx)}_*^2$ are rather complicated, it is unclear how to lower bound the probability of the event in~\eqref{eq:grad_map_norm_uB}.
-Certainly, there may exist more sophisticated approaches to relax the assumption $D_\calX<+\infty$ in the stochastic case, but we leave the investigation of these approaches to future work.
+However, note that we only have information about the distributions of $\hat{\nabla} f(x)$ and $\hat{\nabla} \Phi(x,y)$.
+In addition, the mappings from $\hat{\nabla} f(x)+\hat{\nabla} \Phi(x,y)$ to $\barx^+$, as well as from $\barx^+$ to $\normt{G_\lambda(\barx)}^2 + \normt{\barG_\lambda(\barx)}_*^2$, are rather complicated.
+Therefore, it is unclear how to lower bound the probability of the event in~\eqref{eq:grad_map_norm_uB}.
+Certainly, there may exist more sophisticated approaches to relax the assumption $D_\calX<+\infty$ in the stochastic case, and we leave the investigation of these approaches to future work.
 As a final remark, if both of the sample spaces ${\Xi}$ and $\calZ$ have finite sizes (cf.~\eqref{eq:finite-sum}), we will still have access to the exact gradients $f$ and $\Phi(\cdot,\cdot)$.
 As a result, the aforementioned two approaches continue to work in this case.